home-assistant/home-assistant.io/source/_integrations/lcn.markdown

 To delete a single device, select the trash can icon next to it.
 - **Result**: This will remove the device from the device list and from Home Assistant, including any associated entities.

 To delete multiple devices at once, enable selection mode.
-Select the desired entries, then select the **Delete Selected** button in the upper right.
+Select the desired entries, then, in the top-right corner, select  **Delete Selected**.

 ### Configuring entities